 Important Note: This post may contain affiliate links.
 I earn a commission from qualifying links in this post.
 (Disclaimer)

 That is why I invested in a Huawei Dongle for wi-fi on the go.
-Check here for up to date prices

 How To Get Wifi On Holiday

-I bought our unlocked Huawei dongle from the Amazon website.
+I bought my unlocked Huawei dongle from the Amazon website.
 At first, I purchased a Data Sim from EE.
 However, I later found out it wasn’t going to work abroad, which meant I had to look for an alternative.

 This is when I purchased a data sim from 3.
 They have their Feel At Home destinations which means you can use your UK data in any of the stated countries.
 I have tried it several times in different countries now and it has worked great.
 It is perfect for holiday WiFi.
 Especially when some hotels and other types of accommodation sometimes still charge for you to use their WiFi.